 - Heart palpitations

-If your child experiences any of the above after receiving an mRNA vaccination, call your child’s doctor.
+If your child experiences any of the above symptoms, call your child’s doctor.

-While no vaccine is 100% effective nor completely without side effects, both the FDA and CDC ultimately determined that vaccine benefits significantly outweigh the possible risk of vaccine side effects.
-Of course, if you have more questions about vaccine safety, talk to your pediatrician.
+While no vaccine is 100% effective nor completely without side effects, both the FDA and CDC ultimately determined that mRNA vaccine benefits significantly outweigh the possible risk of vaccine side effects for kids ages 5 and up.
+If you have more questions about vaccine safety, talk to your pediatrician.